DSU-Digital-Sound-Design/f-22-dad-492-programming-for-sound-designers/content/schedule.md

 - Class Canceled - DSU Days of Service

+# Week 6 (9/26) - Process and generative music, More musical complexity

+## Tuesday

+- Keep working on synth user interface assignment from last week
+  - show dealing with the DOM more effectively in p5.js
+- Turn in work at the end of class.

 <!--
 TODO: make continue this on next tuesday and make the project